microsoft/Azure-Analytics-and-AI-Engagement/README.md

 Customers can play,  get hands-on experience navigating through the demo environment in their own subscription and show to their own stakeholders

  ## :exclamation:IMPORTANT NOTES:

-1. DREAM Demo in a Box (DDiB) can be deployed by partners in their own Azure Subscriptions.
-Partners can deploy DDiB in customer's subscription ONLY through the CAPE process.
-CAPE tool is accessible by Microsoft employees.
-For more information about CAPE process, please connect with your Local Data & AI Specialist or CSA/GBB.
+  1. DREAM Demo in a Box (DDiB) can be deployed by partners in their own Azure Subscriptions. **Partners can deploy DDiB in customer's subscription ONLY through the CAPE process.
+CAPE** tool is accessible by Microsoft employees.
+For more information about **CAPE** process, please connect with your Local Data & AI Specialist or CSA/GBB.
-2. Please go through the license agreement before proceeding.
-Please follow agreements and disclaimers included with the assets.
+  2.  **Please go through the [license agreement](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/CDP-Retail/license.md) and [disclaimer](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/CDP-Retail/disclaimer.md) before proceeding.**
-3. Please note that Azure hosting costs are involved when DREAM Demos in a Box are implemented in customer or partner Azure subscriptions.
-Microsoft will not cover DDiB hosting costs for partners or customers.
+  3. Please note that **Azure hosting costs** are involved when DREAM Demos in a Box are implemented in customer or partner Azure subscriptions. **Microsoft will not cover** DDiB hosting costs for partners or customers.
-4. Since this is a DDiB, there are certain resources open to the public.
-Please ensure proper security practices are followed before you add any sensitive data into the environment.
-To strengthen the security posture of the environment, leverage Azure Security Centre.
+  4. Since this is a DDiB, there are certain resources open to the public. **Please ensure proper security practices are followed before you add any sensitive data into the environment.** To strengthen the security posture of the environment, **leverage Azure Security Centre.**
-5. For any questions or comments please email dreamdemos@microsoft.com.
+  5. For any questions or comments please email **[dreamdemos@microsoft.com](mailto:dreamdemos@microsoft.com).**

 # Disclaimer